U.S. flag

 1.

-A small subset of persons in the Werner Syndrome Registry have normal WRN protein and some signs and symptoms that sufficiently overlap with Werner syndrome.
+A small subset of persons in the Werner Syndrome Registry have normal WRN protein and some signs and manifestations that sufficiently overlap with Werner syndrome.
 Among this group, approximately 15% had novel heterozygous pathogenic missense variants in LMNA [Oshima & Hisama 2014].

 2.

-Early-onset type 2 diabetes with secondary complications of vascular disease and skin complications could mimic some features of Werner syndrome.
+Early-onset type 2 diabetes mellitus with secondary complications of vascular disease and skin complications could mimic some features of Werner syndrome.

-Isolated cataracts.
 Isolated congenital, infantile, or juvenile cataracts are not likely to be a feature of Werner syndrome.
 (Although bilateral ocular cataracts – more commonly posterior subcapsular rather than nuclear cataracts – are one of the most commonly observed features of Werner syndrome, the age of onset is typically in the second decade, when graying of hair and skin findings would likely be present.)

 Management